nilsiker/nilsiker.github.io/content/blog/exploring-chickensoft-2/index.md

 # Introduction

-...
+In the last part, we downloaded Godot and setup a project from the Chickensoft GodotGame template.
+Not terribly riveting, but a good start nonetheless!

+In this part, we'll dive straight into implementing game logic that ends up being decoupled from the game engine.

+To achieve this, we will start off by using LogicBlocks - a hierarchical state machine package for C# by Chickensoft.

 # Scope

 At the end of this post, we will have finished the following steps:

-...
+- Implement two major app states, InMainMenu and InGame.
+- Add a blackout-state to introduce fade transitions between scenes!
+- Try out refactoring steps when working with LogicBlocks

-The goal is to build a solid game architecture that we can easily expand on using Chickensoft tools.
+The goal is to introduce state machines to our project, aiming to build a solid game architecture that we can easily expand on using Chickensoft tools.

-# State machines using LogicBlocks
+# Implementation

-I will start of by shouting from the rooftops ***that [LogicBlocks](https://github.com/chickensoft-games/LogicBlocks) is a really cool package!***
+I will start of by shouting from the rooftops **_that [LogicBlocks](https://github.com/chickensoft-games/LogicBlocks) is a really cool package!_**

 > 🙋🏼 They're all I dreamed of accomplishing with my FSM series.
 I could consider myself defeated - but frankly it's more so being ✨ blessed ✨.